open5e/open5e/source/monsters/tome-of-beasts/A/angler-worm.rst

 **Coils.** *Melee Weapon Attack:* +4 to hit, reach 10 ft., one creature.
-*Hit:* 13 (3d8) acid damage, and the target creature must make a successful DC 12 Dexterity saving throw or be pulled adjacent to the angler worm (if it wasn’t already) and grappled in the angler worm’s coils (escape DC 12).
-While grappled this way, the creature is restrained by the angler worm (but not by its snare lines), it can’t breathe, and it takes 22 (5d8) acid damage at the start of each of the angler worm’s turns.
+*Hit:* 13 (3d8) acid damage, and the target creature must make a successful DC 12 Dexterity saving throw or be pulled adjacent to the angler worm (if it wasn’t already) and :ref:`srd:grappled` in the angler worm’s coils (escape DC 12).
+While grappled this way, the creature is :ref:`srd:restrained` by the angler worm (but not by its snare lines), it can’t breathe, and it takes 22 (5d8) acid damage at the start of each of the angler worm’s turns.
 A creature that escapes from the angler worm’s coils may need